Every bottle of kombucha sold supports survivors of human trafficking into lifelong wholeness and freedom.

 - One in every four people we employ at HOLOS will be a survivor of human trafficking.

 - We help survivors of human trafficking gain confidence and employability skills through funding spaces on the leading UK employability programme for survivors: the Day 46 Programme.
 This programme was developed by the Sophie Hayes Foundation in 2016, and is used as a best practice model for parliamentary inquiries, research and development of employability.
 The programme combines workshops, coaching and employability placements.

-2: We work with ethical suppliers to ensure fair treatment of workers, and in the longer-term, we aim to partner with international organisations that specifically provide work for potential victims and survivors of trafficking, tackling the issue of employability internationally.
+- We only work with ethical suppliers, to ensure fair treatment throughout our global supply chain.
+In the longer-term, we aim to partner with international organisations that specifically provide work for potential victims and survivors of trafficking, tackling the issue of employability internationally.

 WHAT IS HUMAN TRAFFICKING?